 PROGRAM DESCRIPTION

 Overview: The University of Michigan’s Head and Neck Surgical Oncology and Microvascular Reconstruction Fellowship is designed to provide intensive training in all facets of oncologic care of the head and neck cancer patient.
-Our goal is to train future leaders in the field of head and neck cancer care, clinical and translational research, and to provide the platform from which a successful academic career is launched.
+Our goal is to train future leaders in the field in comprehensive head and neck cancer care and related research, and to provide the platform from which a successful academic career is launched.
 As the major center for head and neck surgery in Michigan, our multidisciplinary team treats numerous head and neck cancer patients each year, and our fellows are integral participants in caring for these patients.
-We perform well over 100 free tissue transplants yearly, harvesting from the full breadth of donor sites.
+We perform well over 250 free tissue transplants yearly, harvesting from the full breadth of donor sites.
 Additionally, we have the largest melanoma and Merkel cell carcinoma programs in the United States.
 In addition to extensive training in head and neck mucosal extirpative surgery, both open and transoral, the fellows are trained in the following specialized areas: microvascular reconstructive surgery, advanced cutaneous malignancy surgery, including sentinel node biopsy, skull base surgery and reconstruction, and salivary and endocrine surgery.
 Dedicated time is allotted to rotate with our entire multidisciplinary team, including radiation and medical oncology, radiology, pathology, and speech language pathology, as well as any other specialists the fellow may wish to work with.
-Beyond the clinical experience, we pride ourselves on providing life-long mentorship to our fellow graduates, and our Fellow Alumni group provides additional networking and mentorship opportunities.
+We have large simulation training program including a robotics simulator to hone skills, a microvascular training lab, and an osteotomy simulator for complex mandibular reconstructive training.
+Beyond the clinical experience, we pride ourselves on providing life-long mentorship and sponsorship to our fellow graduates, and our dedicated Fellow Alumni group provides additional networking and mentorship opportunities.

-Objectives: It is our intention to develop the next generation of head and neck surgeon leaders, launching each fellow’s career via in-depth training and preparation, as well as cultivating their long-term career goals through life-long mentorship.
+Objectives: It is our intention to develop the next generation of head and neck surgeon-leaders, launching each fellow’s individualized career via in-depth training and preparation, as well as cultivating their long-term career goals through life-long mentorship.

 Fellows’ Duties/Responsibilities: